What is in this leaflet

 All medicines should be kept where young children cannot reach them.

-If your doctor tells you to stop using TRULICITY or you find your pens or syringes have passed their expiry date, please return them to your pharmacist.
+If your doctor tells you to stop using TRULICITY or you find your pens have passed their expiry date, please return them to your pharmacist.

-Empty pens and syringes should be disposed of in a sharps container or similar puncture proof container composed of hard plastic or glass.
+Empty pens should be disposed of in a sharps container or similar puncture proof container composed of hard plastic or glass.

 Ask your doctor, diabetes nurse or pharmacist where you can dispose of the container once it is full.

-You can also refer to the pen or syringe user guide for additional information on storage and handling of this medicine.
+You can also refer to the instructions for use for the pen for additional information on storage and handling of this medicine.

 What it looks like

-TRULICITY is a clear colourless solution available as a single use pen or a prefilled syringe.
+TRULICITY is a clear colourless solution available as a single use pen.

 - dulaglutide (1.5 mg)